kei5uke/kei5uke.github.io/content/posts/postfish/index.md

 # Note

-Participating in this CTF was a formidable challenge, as it required the creativity to formulate a phishing strategy.
+Participating in this CTF was quite a challenge, as it required the creativity to formulate a phishing strategy.
 I am not sure if its practical for OSCP prep but at least I learned how to enumerate email protocol, I guess.

 Anyway, happy hacking!